-Have you ever wondered why in most countries they leave eggs out on the countertop?
+Storing eggs on your countertop is common in most countries.
 Egg laws in the United States require supermarket eggs to be stored in the refrigerated section to prevent us from getting sick.
 The difference in storage requirements has to do with the way the chickens and eggs were handled before you purchased them.

 Why do Other Countries Store Eggs on Countertops?